 How to Choose Right Installer for Your Solar System

-Jul 5, 2019 Admin
+Jun 24, 2019 Admin

-Solar industry is sitting in a sweet spot wherein the market especially the manufacturing community is warming up to solar energy by turning their lifeless roofs into money generators.
+The solar industry is sitting in a sweet spot wherein the market especially the manufacturing community is warming up to solar energy by turning their lifeless roofs into money generators.
 Turn the clock to 5 years back when solar was making its mark slowly, a large community still saw it with suspicion and remained fence sitters for a long time.
-With the reduction in prices and more and more players entering the solar bandwagon, solar energy has indeed become talk of the town.
+With the reduction in prices and more and more players entering the solar bandwagon, solar energy has indeed become the talk of the town.

-While going through the process of selecting right EPC vendor for your solar plant here are few common mistakes clients often do:-
+While going through the process of selecting the right EPC vendor for your solar plant here are a few common mistakes clients often do:-

-9. Putting unreasonable time pressure on installer: Never put time pressure on your installer unnecessarily.
+9. Putting unreasonable time pressure on the installer: Never put time pressure on your installer unnecessarily.
 We construct our homes tastefully and invest 2-3 years in completing it but we want solar plant within two weeks…why?
-Again a professional installer performs checks and tests at his end before he delivers material at site.
+Again a professional installer performs checks and tests at his end before he delivers material at the site.
 The plant ‘s life is more than 25 years and it does take time to integrate a healthy plant.
-You were without solar for these many years couple of weeks more will not affect anything on ground.
+You were without solar for these many years a couple of weeks more will not affect anything on the ground.